 grade.
 Many students are smart and know the answers to test questions,

 but their writing and reading comprehension skills just aren’t up

 Here, they may be missing out on vital marks because their simply aren’t

 expressing themselves effectively and communicating their knowledge.
 Brushing

 up on reading over the holidays can really help to boost their grades

 Get a Tutor

-Just a couple of hours a week over the summer with a one-on-one tutor can
+Just a couple of hours a week over the summer with a one-to-one tutor can

 not only help to fill in the missing building blocks in your child’s